elixir-lang/elixir-lang.github.com/getting-started/erlang-libraries.markdown

 [The digraph module](http://erlang.org/doc/man/digraph.html) (as well as [digraph_utils](http://erlang.org/doc/man/digraph_utils.html)) contains functions for dealing with directed graphs built of vertices and edges.
-After constructing the graph, the algorithms in there will help finding for instance the shortest path between two vertices, or loops in the graph.
+After constructing the graph, the algorithms in there will help finding, for instance, the shortest path between two vertices, or loops in the graph.

 Given three vertices, find the shortest path from the first to the last.